mugithi/blog-isaack-io-on-k8s/app-isaack-io/site/_posts/2017-08-15-SlackBot-with-TTD.markdown

 I am taking a break from writing posts and seeing if I can increase the rate at which I post by creating a instructional video instead.
 Here is my first instructional youtube video

-## How to build a slack Bot using Test driven design part 01
+## How to build a slack Bot using Test driven design

-<iframe width="1024" height="720" src="https://www.youtube.com/embed/5qH8ibTVp18" frameborder="0" allowfullscreen></iframe>
+<iframe width="1024" height="720" src="https://www.youtube.com/embed/QFPT37NoALA" frameborder="0" allowfullscreen></iframe>